Coronavirus Disease Model to Inform Transmission-Reducing Measures and Health System Preparedness, Australia

 Author affiliations: The University of Melbourne, Melbourne, Victoria, Australia (R. Moss, F.M.
 Shearer, J.M.
 McCaw, J. McVernon); University of New South Wales, Sydney, New South Wales, Australia (J. Wood); The Peter Doherty Institute for Infection and Immunity at the University of Melbourne and Royal Melbourne Hospital, Melbourne (D. Brown, J.M.
 McCaw, J. McVernon); University of Adelaide, Adelaide, South Australia, Australia (A.J.
 Black); Australian National University, Canberra, New South Wales, Australia (K. Glass); Monash University, Melbourne (A.C.
 Cheng); Murdoch Children’s Research Institute, Melbourne (J. McVernon)

-Figure 6.
-Estimated duration of excess demand for healthcare sector services compared with quarantine and isolation scenarios during the COVID-19 epidemic, Australia.
+Figure 3.
+Estimated duration of excess demand for healthcare sector services during COVID-19 epidemic, Australia.
 The graphs compare exceedance for COVID-19 admissions for A) ICU beds; B) hospital ward beds; C) emergency departments; and D) general practitioner services at baseline, 2×, 3×, and 5× ICU capacity.
-Blue lines indicate quarantine and isolation only scenarios; green lines indicate overlaid social distancing measures that reduce transmission by an additional 25%; and purple lines indicate overlaid social distancing measures that reduce transmission by an additional 33%.
-The COVID-19 clinics scenario reflects an alternative triage pathway, and baseline capacity.
+The COVID-19 clinics scenario reflects an alternative triage pathway and baseline capacity.
+Red denotes unmitigated scenarios with no public health interventions in place; blue denotes the mitigated scenarios with quarantine and isolation in place.
 Dots denote the median; lines range from 5th–95th percentiles of simulations.
 COVID-19, coronavirus disease; ICU, intensive care unit.

 Page created: September 24, 2020